 Seminar 3: Seeking Knowledge: How Various Disciplines Recognize Truth (spring)

 This course will examine knowledge production through a critical exploration of the research process.
 It will also ask how gender intersects with the processes of knowledge production and becoming a scholar.
-Readings, class discussions, assignments, and guest lecturers will provide Scholars with the opportunity to engage with interdisciplinary perspectives and develop the literature review for their senior project.
+Readings, class discussions, assignments, and guest lecturers will provide Scholars with the opportunity to engage with interdisciplinary perspectives and develop a research proposal for their senior project.
 Seminar 2 counts toward graduation as an elective credit.

 Two-Semester Independent Research Project

 As part of the program, each Newcomb Scholar is expected to successfully complete a year-long independent research project.
 Scholars may complete this project as an Honors thesis or as an independent study.
 Though each path has different requirements, all Scholars will participate in the fourth year seminar in addition to the required thesis or independent study course.
 The seminars help prepare Scholars for the independent research project, but each Scholar is responsible for developing and driving their own research agenda.